FichteFoll/advent-of-code/2024/README.md

 but I think it presents a neat contrast to part 2's DFS.

+# Day 20

+Yet another path-finding task
+with a small twist to make it more interesting.
+The twist *is* interesting,
+albeit horribly worded
+and easy to misunderstand,
+but I guess most complex problems in software eventually result in path-finding.
+The wording caused me to re-implement several parts and I needed several debugging sessions and an external tip to eventually solve part 2.
+After that, it was comparatively easy but I just didn't think of it.

 # Day 22

 Kind of a fun task